saramoohead/chitter-chatter-complete/README.md

 The first weekend challenge I was able to complete by Monday morning with a working system - and my first course sticker!

 Test driven through Cucumber and using the Sinatra framework, the system allows users tp sign up, sign in and sign out.
-They sign in to post peeps and can view all peeps without signing in.
+They sign in to post peeps and can view all peeps without signing in, in reverse chronological order.

 Technologies Used